Global leaders gear up for annual WEF meeting to seek to build inclusiveness | IOL Business Report

 In a statement, WEF said the annual meeting will be looking to identify new models for peace, inclusiveness and sustainability to suit a world where further global integration is inevitable and where existing models of global governance struggle to foster concerted action among the world’s powers.

-"This fourth wave of globalisation needs to be human-centred, inclusive and sustainable," said Professor Klaus Schwab, founder and executive chairman of WEF.
+"This fourth wave of globalization needs to be human-centred, inclusive and sustainable," said Professor Klaus Schwab, founder and executive chairman of WEF.

 "We are entering a period of profound global instability brought on by the technological disruption of the Fourth Industrial Revolution and the realignment of geo-economics and geopolitical forces.
 We need principals from all stakeholder groups in Davos to summon the imagination and commitment necessary to tackle it."

+The programme of this year's annual meeting has been organised in a series of global dialogues, including on geopolitics in a multiconceptual world, the future of the economy to better reflect the structural changes inherent in the Fourth Industrial Revolution, on industry systems and technology policy to define the principles for new and emerging technologies to ensure that they are underpinned by a values-based framework, on human capital and society to revisit the notion of work and well-being and to move away from consumption and materialism to a more humanistic focus, and

+Among other notable global leaders from business and civil society who will be attending are Antonio Guterres, Secretary-General of the United Nations, Michelle Bachelet, UN High Commissioner for Human Rights, Patricia Espinosa Cantellano, executive secretary, United Nations Framework Convention on Climate Change (UNFCCC), Kristalina Georgieva, CEO of the World Bank, Filippo Grandi, United Nations High Commissioner for Refugees, Roberto Azevedo, Director-General, World Trade Organization (WTO), Angel Gurría, Secretary-General, Organisation for Economic Co-operation and Development (OECD); Christine Lagarde, Managing Director, International Monetary Fund (IMF), Sharan Burrow, General Secretary, International Trade Union Confederation (ITUC); Winnie Byanyima, Executive Director, Oxfam International, Jennifer Morgan, Executive Director, Greenpeace International, Denis Mukwege, Founder, Panzi Foundation and 2018 Nobel Peace Laureate, Kenneth Roth, Executive Director, Human Rights Watch, Marco Lambertini, Director-General, WWF International, and Peter Sands, Executive Director, The Global Fund to Fight AIDS, Tuberculosis and Malaria (GF).

-The Annual Meeting takes place on January 22 to 25 in Davos-Klosters, Switzerland, and brings together more than 3 000 leaders from business, government, civil society, academia, arts and culture, and media, as well as the foremost experts and young leaders from all over the world.
+The Annual Meeting takes place 22-25 January in Davos-Klosters, Switzerland, and brings together more than 3,000 leaders from business, government, civil society, academia, arts and culture, and media, as well as the foremost experts and young leaders from all over the world.